abbeylabs/abbey-starter-kit-gcp-identity/README.md

 # Abbey Starter Kit Quickstart Example

-In this tutorial, you'll learn how to configure Abbey to automate access requests to an Google Cloud Identity Group by attaching a Google Cloud Identity Group Membership.
+In this tutorial, you'll learn how to configure Abbey to automate access requests to a Google Cloud Identity Group by attaching a Google Cloud Identity Group Membership.
 This use case models granting new users memberships to a GCP group.

 ## Usage